jhychan/parsec-cloud-host/readme.md

 Largly based on the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).

-There is no requirement for the machine to be cloud hosted - it could just as well be a physical machine elsewhere in your home.
+There is no hard requirement for the machine to be cloud hosted - this module can be applied to any machine you want configured as a parsec host.

 # Status
 Still in a very alpha state, so not quite on par with the Parsec Cloud Preparation Tool.
 Nvidia driver install and parsec post-install config are the key functions still being worked on.